SCUT-BIP-Lab/PointDC/pointdc_mk/README.md

 Download the ScanNet dataset from [the official website](http://kaldir.vc.in.tum.de/scannet_benchmark/documentation).
 You need to sign the terms of use.
 Uncompress the folder and move it to `${your_ScanNet}`.
+- Download sp feats files from [here](https://pan.baidu.com/s/1ibxoq3HyxRJa3KrnPafCWw?pwd=6666), and put it in the right path.

 - Preparing the dataset:
 ```shell script